Tag: KUGB

 Continue reading

-On this day, 15 May 1947, Stephen John Cattle was born.
+On 15 May 1947 Steve Cattle was born.
 Until his untimely death, aged only forty-seven, he was one of the longest practicing Shotokan practitioners in Britain.
-He was also a keen historian of karate.
-Nicknamed ‘Stumpy’ as he was only 5ft 6in, Cattle began training in judo in 1961, eventually reaching the …
+He was also a keen historian of Karate.
+Nicknamed ‘Stumpy’ as he was only 5ft 6in, Cattle began training in Judo in 1961, eventually reaching the rank of 2nd Dan.
+He …

 Continue reading